yaswanthteja/Python_Resources/Flask/Readme.md

 ## Model View Control (MVC ) Example

-To demonstrate how a web application structured using the **[Model-View-Controller](http://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller)** pattern (or **MVC**) works in practice,
+To demonstrate how a web application is structured using the **[Model-View-Controller](http://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller)** pattern (or **MVC**) works in practice,

 You’re ten years old, sitting on your family room floor, and in front of you is a big bucket of Legos.
 There are Legos of all different shapes and sizes.
 Some blue, tall, and long.
-Like a tractor trailer.
-Some red and almost cube shaped.
+Like a tractor-trailer.
+Some are red and almost cube-shaped.
 And some are yellow - big wide planes, like sheets of glass.
 With all these different types of Legos, there’s no telling what you could build.

 But surprise, surprise, there’s already a **request**.
 Your older brother runs up and says, “Hey!
 Build me a spaceship!”

-“Alright,” you think, “that could actually be pretty cool!”
+“Alright,” you think, “that could be pretty cool!”
 A spaceship it is.

 So you get to work.
 You start pulling out the Legos you think you’re going to need.
 Some big, some small.
 Different colors for the outside of the spaceship, different colors for the engines.
 Oh, and different colors for the blaster guns.
-(You gotta have blaster guns!)
+(You have to have blaster guns!)

 Now that you have all of your **building blocks** in place, it’s time to assemble the spaceship.
 And after a few hours of hard work, you now have in front of you - a spaceship!